OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Survey.md

 Then you can define who can fill in the survey and who can see the results of the survey.
 The following options can be selected:

-* the Owner of the course
+* the owner of the course
-* the Coach of the course
+* the coach of the course
-* the Participants of the course: All persons who are registered in the role "Participant" in the course.
+* the participants of the course: All persons who are registered in the role "Participant" in the course.
 * Guests: Persons without OpenOlat account

 If you activate the advanced configuration, you can make even more settings, e.g. define certain periods of participation for certain roles and specify participation by certain groups.